-Andrew co-founded ipVA with Robert Harrison in 2005.
+Andrew founded ipVA in 2005.
 Andrew is ipVA’s CEO, a lead project consultant and an internationally recognised IP strategist.

 Andrew aims to make the understanding of IP simple, presenting the commercial and business relevance of IP to audiences that have not previously had in depth experience of it.
 Often those audiences are partners and directors in VC and PE funds who recognize that IP is important but have no experience or benchmarks to separate and identify IP quality.